pfunks/TCTest/test_faq.md

 ## Are my STEEM and Steem Dollar tokens insured in the event of a hack or if someone takes over my account?

 No. If your tokens are in STEEM Power, it is impossible for a hacker to take out more than 1/13 per week.
-If your tokens are in savings, there is a three-day wait period for them to become transferrable.
+If your tokens are in savings, there is a three-day wait period for them to become transferable.

 ## What should I do if I discover that someone hacked my account?